streamingfast/substreams/docs/new/common/intro-solana.md

 - The [Explore Solana Tutorial](../tutorials/solana/explore-solana/explore-solana.md) will teach you the most basic operations you can perform in a Solana Substreams.
 - The [Solana Token Tracker Tutorial](../tutorials/solana/token-tracker/token-tracker.md) will teach how to track an SPL token of your choice.
 - The [NFT Trades Tutorial](../tutorials/solana/top-ledger/nft-trades.md) will help you in extracting data from different NFT exchanges.
+- The [DEX Trades Tutorial](../tutorials/solana/top-ledger/dex-trades.md) will help you in extracting data from different decentralized exchanges.

 ## The Solana Data Model